ntatko/homiletics-mobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## More Information

+### License

+This app is distributed under the (MIT license)[https://en.wikipedia.org/wiki/MIT_License], which means you can copy and do pretty much whatever you like with the code.
+See the [LICENSE](./LICENSE) file for more information.

+### Contributing

+If you want to contribute to this project, please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file.